Exclusive: Facebook to ban misinformation on voting in upcoming U.S. elections

 Trump has disputed claims that Russia has attempted to interfere in U.S. elections.
 Russian President Vladimir Putin has denied it.

-Facebook instituted a global ban on false information about when and where to vote in 2016, but Monday’s move goes further, including posts about exaggerated identification requirements, or statements about conditions at polling sites that might deter people from showing up to vote, such as hours-long waits or violence.
+Facebook instituted a global ban on false information about when and where to vote in 2016, but Monday’s move goes further, including posts about exaggerated identification requirements.

 Facebook executives are also debating whether to follow Twitter Inc’s (TWTR.N) recent policy change to ban posts linking to hacked material, Gleicher told Reuters in an interview.

-Note: (This version of the story was corrected to say that polling-place misinformation will be fact-checked, not that it will be banned outright in paragraph one; in 8th graph adds explanation of how reports on polling places will be handled)